-For those employees who have been granted time off at Christmas, the Employer will endeavour to provide Christmas Eve, Christmas Day and Boxing Day off.
+For those employees who have been granted time off at Christmas and Boxing Day, the Employer will endeavour to provide Christmas Eve, Christmas Day and Boxing Day off.
 For those employees who have been granted time off at New Year's, the Employer will endeavour to provide New Year's Eve and New Year's Day off.

 In the event of conflict, bargaining unit seniority shall be the decisive factor.
-Written requests for this time off must be received by the Director of Resident Care by November 1.
-Christmas and New Year's time off shall be posted by November 15.
+Christmas and New Year's time off shall be posted by November 15^{th.}